+Sickle cell disease is a disorder of haemoglobin production.
 Haemoglobin is a protein in red blood cells that carries oxygen around our bodies.
 Haemoglobin is made up of haem groups containing iron and globin chains.
 The main globin chains are call alpha ( $\alpha$ ) and beta ( $\beta$ ).
-Sickle cell trait results from a genetic mutation/alteration affecting the $\beta$ globin gene.
+Sickle cell disease or sickle cell anaemia results from a genetic mutation/alteration affecting the $\beta$ globin gene.
 The variant haemoglobin (haemoglobinopathy) is referred to as Haemoglobin S.

-Sickle cell trait is passed from parent to child in genes.
+Sickle cell disease is an inherited condition meaning it is passed from parent to child in genes.
 Genes carry information about human characteristics such as hair colour.
-It is NOT contagious and NOT transmitted by germs.
+Sickle cell disease is NOT contagious and NOT transmitted by germs.